akileez/clockin/README.md

 #### `clockin ([date [, mask]])`

 ## Why?
 After analyzing my usage of [moment](https://www.npmjs.com/package/moment), I discovered that 99 out of 100 times I used the date formatting routines of the present `moment`.

+## Changelog
+0.1.3 - add lib to files array in package.json

 ## See Also
 -